ashrithssreddy/Bitcoin_Utils/Unlocking_Global_Economic_Freedom.md

 ### 4.3 El Salvador’s Bitcoin Experiment
 El Salvador became the first country to adopt Bitcoin as legal tender, aiming to boost financial inclusion and reduce remittance fees for its large overseas workforce.

+## 5. Challenges and Misconceptions
+### 5.1 Energy Consumption Concerns
+Bitcoin mining is often criticized for high energy use.
+However, a growing portion of mining utilizes renewable energy, and Bitcoin’s security justifies its energy expenditure compared to the inefficiencies of traditional financial systems.

+### 5.2 Price Volatility
+Bitcoin’s volatility is a concern for many, but long-term adoption and increased market maturity are reducing extreme fluctuations over time.

+### 5.3 Government Resistance
+Many governments resist Bitcoin adoption due to its challenge to centralized control.
+However, regulatory clarity and wider adoption can lead to greater acceptance over time.